mjbradvica/ChainStrategy/README.md

 #### Using A Base Handler

-If you find yourself repeating yourself in multiple handlers you may create a base handler to accomplish common tasks.
+If you happen to be repeating yourself in multiple handlers, you may create a base handler to accomplish common tasks.

-The example shows an abstract handler that will override the Middleware method.
+The example below shows an abstract handler that will override the Middleware method.
 Middleware just calls DoWork under the hood.

 ```csharp
 public abstract class SampleLoggingHandler<T> : ChainHandler<T>